Imran4424/Data-Structure/readme.md

 1. **Basic Hashing with Direct Indexing:**

-   - **Problem:** Write a program to implement basic hashing by directly mapping keys to array indices using a simple hash function \( h(k) = k \).
-Store the keys in an array and display the resulting array.
-Example: Counting the letter count of a string
+   - **Problem:** Write a program to check if two strings are anagrams of each other.
+Two strings are called anagrams if they use the same characters in the same frequency, but in any order.
+For example, "listen" and "silent" are anagrams.
+Use an array to count the frequency of each character in both strings to determine if they are anagrams.

 2. **Understanding Collisions:**

-   - **Problem:** Using the hash function \( h(k) = k \mod 5 \), insert the keys `5, 10, 15` into an array of size `5`.
+   - **Problem:** Write a program to implement basic hashing using the hash function \( h(k) = k \mod 5 \), insert the keys `5, 10, 15` into an array of size `5`.
 Observe what happens when multiple keys hash to the same index and explain the concept of collisions.

 3. **Handling Collisions with Linear Probing:**